-He made his professional operatic debut in 2009 with English Touring Opera as Oroveso Norma and roles with the company since then include Fiesco Simon Boccanegra, L’Incognito in Donizetti’s L’Assedio di Calais, Seneca The Coronation of Poppea, Orestes in Cavalli’s Giasone, Sarastro Die Zauberflöte, Commendatore Don Giovanni, Patroclus King Priam and Benny Paul Bunyan.
+He made his professional operatic debut in 2009 with English Touring Opera as Oroveso Norma and roles with the company since then have included Fiesco Simon Boccanegra, L’Incognito in Donizetti’s L’Assedio di Calais, Seneca The Coronation of Poppea, Orestes in Cavalli’s Giasone, Sarastro Die Zauberflöte, Commendatore Don Giovanni, Patroclus King Priam and Benny Paul Bunyan.

 In his native Poland he has sung with the National Polish Opera in Warsaw, the Baltic Opera in Gdansk, and Festivals in Hel, Lomza and Wroclaw in roles including Sparafucile Rigoletto, Angelotti Tosca, Sprecher Die Zauberflöte, Bartolo Le Nozze di Figaro, Colas Bastenne und Bastienne, Fiorella Il barbiere di Siviglia, Lord Rochefort Anna Bolena, Dziemba in Moniusko’s Halka, and Lucifero in Scarlatti’s Il primo omicidio.